ethinallen/psychic-umbrella/README.md

 ### Home Page
 #### Main Components:

-  - header
-  - sub
-  - description
-  - media
-  - [x] particles working on color tiles
+### Gitter
+  - [ ] material ui applied to all elements
+  - [ ] no more inheriting of important css from parents

 ### Seattle
   - [ ] Custom pins
   - [ ] link reviews
   - [ ] link other pages / different cards?

-### Gitter
-  - [ ] material ui applied to all elements
-  - [ ] no more inheriting of important css from parents

 ### Ubersetzen
-  - [ ] Login with spotify
-  - [ ] auth0 integration
+  - [ ] custom spotify integration to get idp token
-  - [ ] store songs in metadata?
+  - [ ] add idp tokens with action
 ---

 ## TODO